 The park has numerous other caves, several of them are of archaeological interest.

 For a visit to the caves a permit is needed.
 For the painted cave a special permit is needed, which must be obtained prior to the visit from the Park authorities in Kuching.
-Spelunking and climbing is not allowed in the park.
+Cave Trekking and climbing is not allowed in the park.